ChronicDiseaseEpi/TableTidierOutputs/README.md

 The Shiny app does not have the ability to map between terminology and data.
 For that you will need to use functions below.

+# Conventions in this document

+To distinguish between tables in TableTidier and data tables in `R` we refered to the collection of outputs for a given TableTidier table as a *table object* and refer to data tables in R (as is conventional in the R literature) dataframes.

 # Reason for using json

 We used json because it allows more flexible data structures than do